 Sumo deadlifts change the way everything works because you place less of the load on your lower back.
 The reason for this is because similar to rack pulls, your torso is able to be in an upright position from your feet pointed out at a greater angle.
 This upright position also allows you to keep your chest out to activate your lats better while squatting into the pull.

 Conventional deadlifts do not really carry over to the sumo stance aside from strength and muscle activation with your hamstrings.
-Other than this not much else will help you pull well while in a wider stance.
-Sumo style is harder to clear the floor, but once the weight moves you can lockout faster.
-Conventional you will notice clears the floor fast until you reach the region around your knee joints.
+Other than this, not much else will help you pull well while in the broader stance.
+Sumo style is harder to clear the floor, but once the weight moves, you can lockout faster.
+Conventional, you will notice clears the floor fast until you reach the region around your knee joints.